Sierra Entertainment: Sale to CUC International (1996–1998)

 Sierra's acquisition closed on July 24, 1996.
 The terms included naming Ken Williams a vice-chairman of CUC International, a Member of the Office of the President of CUC, and that he would remain responsible for Sierra's R&D and remain Sierra's CEO.
 He also requested creation of a "software board" consisting of him, Michael Brochu (Sierra's President and COO), Bob Davidson (founder and CEO of Davidson & Associates), and Forbes.
 It functioned as a governing body of what would become CUC Software, regulating major decisions and product lines.

 In September 1996, CUC announced consolidation of some functions of its game companies into a single company called CUC Software Inc., headquartered in Torrance, California.
 Bob Davidson, founder and CEO of Davidson & Associates became the CEO for the publishing body.
 CUC Software consolidated manufacturing, distribution, and sales resources of all of divisions including what was to become Sierra, Davidson, Blizzard, Knowledge Adventure, and Gryphon Software.

 CUC Software utilized its various labels' market specialties.
 For example, in October 1996, Sierra published Stay Tooned!, an adventure game developed by Funnybone Interactive (a subsidiary of Davidson & Associates) as Sierra was more known as an adventure game publisher than Davidson.

 In November 1996, Ken Williams met with the founders of Valve and negotiated Sierra's exclusive rights to publish Half-Life, which Ken Williams debuted at E3 in May 1997.
 In December 1996, Sierra released The Realm Online, an online fantasy role-playing game.
+In December 1997, Sierra rebranded its Sierra Internet Gaming System (SIGS) as the World Opponent Network (WON), an online multiplayer gaming service providing matchmaking and authentication.
+WON officially launched in April 1998 and was used by games such as Half-Life, Counter-Strike, Homeworld, and other Sierra-published titles.
+The service reached 1.5 million users by March 1999.